 Important Points To Remember

 Egypt's climate is dry – it is mainly desert so, you will need to bring moisturisers and hair conditioners.

-Thirsty – Your guides will have a near unlimited supply of water.
-Still, you'll notice is that you'll be constantly thirsty, so make sure at least one of your travel partners would be well advised to carry some water of your own.
+Thirsty – Your guides will have a supply of water.
+Still you will notice that you often feel thirsty, so you and your travel partners would be well advised to carry some water of your own.

 THE PACKING LIST